-Learn how to create effective automated email campaigns that deliver the right messages at the right time to your customers.
+Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

-We’ll help you get started creating an effective email marketing strategy driven by the power of marketing automation.
-We'll take a look at everything you need to know about email automation for ecommerce stores, including eight examples of email automation series built to attract and retain more new customers.
+We’ll help you create an effective email marketing strategy driven by the power of marketing automation.
+We’ll look at everything you need to know about email automation for ecommerce stores, including eight examples of email automation series built to attract and retain new customers.

-Email automation is the process of building emails and setting them to automatically send to your email list based on the criteria you choose.
-It’s used for both transactional and promotional emails, as part of a broader email marketing strategy.
+Email automation is building emails and setting them to automatically send to your email list based on your chosen criteria.
+It’s used for transactional and promotional emails as part of a broader marketing strategy.

 Automated emails can be sent at specific times and triggered by specific criteria.
 Triggers might include a recipient’s newsletter subscription, purchase history, clicks on links, time since their last purchase, and more.
-For transactional emails, a typical automation example is sending a user a shipping update or password reset email.
+A typical automation example for transactional emails is sending a user a shipping update or password reset email.

-While email automation is relatively straightforward to set up for businesses of all sizes — which is a big part of why email marketing can offer such a high ROI — there are a couple of things you’ll need to put in place before you can begin sending automated messages.
+While email automation is relatively straightforward for businesses of all sizes — which is a big part of why email marketing can offer such a high ROI — there are a couple of things you’ll need to put in place before you can begin sending automated messages.

-First, you’ll need to use an email automation tool that will allow you to deliver one-off messages and multi-message campaigns to your subscribers.
+First, you must use an email automation tool to deliver subscriber’s one-off messages and multi-message campaigns.
 We’ll cover some of these below.
-Second, you’ll need to create email templates for your automated campaigns targeted to specific audience segments
+Second, you’ll need to create email templates for your automated campaigns targeted to specific audience segments.

 8 Email automation flows to get you started

-To help you get up and running, we’ll walk through eight of the most important email automation series for reaching your revenue, customer satisfaction, and retention goals.
-As you build emails for each of these flows, make sure to read up on email marketing best practices for tips and inspiration.
+To help you get up and running, we’ll walk through eight of the most critical email automation series for reaching your revenue, customer satisfaction, and retention goals.
+As you build emails for each of these flows, read up on email marketing best practices for tips and inspiration.

 1) Nudge shoppers with automated abandoned cart emails

-Given that nearly 7 out of every 10 ecommerce carts are abandoned, salvaging even a small percentage of your store's abandoned carts can yield substantial returns.
+Since nearly 7 out of every 10 ecommerce carts are abandoned, salvaging even a tiny percentage of your store’s abandoned carts can yield substantial returns.
 Turning those exits into sales could be as easy as setting up automated cart abandonment emails.
-According to Mailchimp, cart abandonment emails yield 34 times more orders per recipient than through standard marketing emails alone.
+Mailchimp says cart abandonment emails yield 34 times more orders per recipient than standard marketing emails.

 Goals for abandoned cart emails